 My Life in Rugby: Lewis Moody – former Leicester, Bath, England and Lions flanker

-Lewis MoodySitting on the bench in the final in 2003 I found myself for the first time ever starting to wonder whether I actually wanted to go on.
+Lewis MoodySitting on the bench in the in 2003 I found myself for the first time ever starting to wonder whether I actually wanted to go on.

 Normally being on the bench is the worst feeling and you just want to get out there but as we went into extra-time I started to worry about being the guy who goes on and gives away the penalty that costs his team the World Cup.